Martin Abegg

-Early life
+Early life and education

-Martin Abegg is the son of Barbara and Martin (Jerry) Abegg.
-He was born in Peoria, Illinois.
+Martin Abegg is the son of Barbara and Martin Gerald "Jerry" Abegg Sr. He was born in Peoria, Illinois.
 His mother was a housewife and part-time PE instructor while his father was a college professor, professional engineer and President of Bradley University.
 In the late 1960s, Abegg performed with his brother Bob in a popular rock band in Peoria, which was signed by Audio Fidelity Records before breaking up.
 In the early 1970s, the two Abegg brothers continued to perform, finding a niche in the Christian rock music scene.

-Education

 Abegg graduated from Bradley University in 1972 with a bachelor of science in Geology.
 After teaching Sunday school inspired him to take language classes, he received a M.Div. degree from Northwest Baptist Seminary in 1983.
 Later, in 1984, Abegg went on to perform graduate work at the Hebrew University of Jerusalem.

 Career

 Abegg spent two years teaching Hebrew at the Northwest Baptist Seminary.
 He also spent one year as a pastor.
 Abegg taught for three years at Grace Theological Seminary in Winona Lake, Indiana.
 After this, he moved to British Columbia, where he became a professor of Dead Sea Scrolls Studies at Trinity Western University in Langley.
 Here, he became co-director of the Dead Sea Scrolls Institute alongside Peter Flint.